maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Mobile on Rails
 ===============

-In Chapter 1 we learned about [foundation markup][Chapter 1], and in Chapter 2, [foundation styles][Chapter 2], but what about mobile?
+In Chapter 1 we learned about [foundation markup][Chapter 1], and in Chapter 2, [foundation styles][Chapter 2], but we never addressed mobile.
 What about smartphones and tablets?
 What about mobile browsers!!
-In the old days all you really had to worry about "cross anything" were browser issues.
-Desktop screen sizes were debated, but it could be overlooked since the differences were not so great or prevalent, and the "fix" came relatively quickly: the industry settled on standard design widths and/or employed liquid layouts.
+In the old days it never was an issue for most developers.
+All you really had to worry about "cross anything" were browser issues.
+Desktop screen sizes were debated then, but it could be overlooked since the differences were not so great or prevalent, and the "fix" came relatively quickly: the industry settled on standard design widths and/or employed liquid layouts.

-Fast-forward to today and as a front end engineer you cannot overlook screen size, and the fix is a tad bit more difficult than it was back then to say the least!
+Fast-forward to today and as a front end engineer you cannot help but think about screen size, and the fix is a tad bit more difficult than it was back then to say the least!

 > Mobile browsing is rapidly consuming the Internet.
 The smartphone and tablet lifestyle is replacing laptops and desktop computers as the primary way we go online.